rustydomino/shutupmac/README.md

 - Clear single/top visible notification
 - Clear top visible stack
+- Dismiss by runtime Accessibility key
 - List visible notification candidates
 - AX dump
 - Probe menus

+`--dismiss-key` is intended as an automation integration point.
+ShutUpMac does not need to know which tool generated the key; it only receives a runtime Accessibility key and attempts to dismiss the currently visible matching notification element.

 ## Version history